How to connect to Azure DevOps

 5. Ensure the **Organization URL** and **Project** settings are entered correctly.

 6. Click 'Save & Authorize'.
 You will see a screen asking to accept the integration with Azure DevOps.
-Check the email address shown at "1" is the correct Integration user, then Click 'Accept'.
+Check the email address shown at "1" is the correct *Integration user*, then Click 'Accept'.<br>

 7. You will be redirected back to the TicketLog website.
 Wait for the *Check Connection* process to complete.
 If successful, you will see "Status: OK".